MicrosoftDocs/supply-chain-center/articles/overview/capabilities.md

 This section highlights some of the insights coming from the **Supply and demand insights** module, and news articles from the **News** module.

-At the bottom of the page, you will find more resources to help you get the most out of Microsoft Supply Chain Center.
+At the bottom of the page, you find more resources to help you get the most out of Microsoft Supply Chain Center.

 ![A screenshot of the Supply Chain Center Overview, Additional features and More resources sections.](media/homescreen-overview.png)

 ## Microsoft Supply Chain Center modules

 Microsoft Supply Chain Center's functionality is grouped into purpose-built modules that are focused on specific areas in a supply chain lifecycle.
 You have the flexibility to activate as many modules as you need to meet your business needs.
-Upon enabling the modules, you can leverage a robust data ingestion process to compile your internal data and your suppliers' data to realize the rich functionality of Microsoft Supply Chain Center.
+Upon enabling the modules, you can use a robust data ingestion process to compile your internal data and your suppliers' data to realize the rich functionality of Microsoft Supply Chain Center.

 The following modules are currently available: